Appellate Victim Notification Program

 - Initiating the Appeal - A direct appeal is started by filing a “Notice of Appeal” in the trial court within 30 days of sentencing.
 A direct appeal is generally the first appellate review of the case.
 Cases involving a sentence of death or life without parole go directly to the Supreme Court of Indiana.
 All other cases are taken to the Court of Appeals.
 There are deadlines for the preparation and filing of the record of the trial which take a minimum of 90 days to complete

-- Briefs - After the record is completed and filed, the appellant (generally the criminal offender) files the “Brief of Appellant.”
+- Briefs - After the transcript and other parts of the court record are completed and filed, the appellant (generally the criminal offender, by way of an attorney) files the “Brief of Appellant.”
 The appellee (generally the state) then responds by filing a “Brief of Appellee.”
-The state’s briefs are prepared and filed by the Attorney General’s Appeals Division.
+The State’s briefs are prepared and filed by the Attorney General’s Appeals Division.

 - Oral Argument - In all capital cases (cases in which the death penalty has been imposed) and in a limited number of other cases, the appellate court may require the parties to appear before the court.
 The court may ask questions of the attorneys during the presentations.
 However, no evidence is taken and only the attorneys are permitted to address the court.